… and why it signifies a sweeping change in health care

 Not only does it significantly impact health and mortality—including risk of heart disease,stroke and Alzheimer’s disease—but it triples the costs of health care… an expense that directly impacts deductibles, copays, prescription medications and other expenses.

-After the new benefit is activated on April 1st, the cost will be covered by Medicare and many other health insurance providers for those who meet certain criteria for the program, although copays or deductibles for specific health insurance plans may apply.
+The cost is now covered by Medicare and many other health insurance providers for those who meet certain criteria for the program, although copays or deductibles for specific health insurance plans may apply.

 “This program is the first preventative program ever offered by Medicare.
 It signifies a fundamental change in the healthcare system from treating disease to preventing it.
 It’s tremendously exciting to see this kind of paradigm shift begin,” says Rene Kridler, practice manager at Sun Health’s Center for Health & Wellbeing.

-Sun Health was the first organization in Arizona approved to offer the Medicare-reimbursed program and will be providing it to residents in Surprise and Sun City, Arizona.
+Sun Health was the first organization in Arizona approved to offer the Medicare-reimbursed program and provides it to residents in Surprise and Sun City, Arizona.

 While Medicare’s approval of the program as a paid benefit is new, Sun Health has been a CDC-approved instructor for the program in the West Valley since 2016 as part of its community health initiatives.